sqmedeiros/sblp2023-time-vs-energy/README.md

 ## Suggested Reading

-The paper below discusses an experiment based on the data available in this repository:

-    "Analyzing the Time x Energy Relation in C++ Solutions Mined from a Programming Contest Site", Sérgio Queiroz de Medeiros, Marcelo Borges Nogueira and Gustavo Quezado.
-In Proceedings of the 27th Brazilian Symposium on Programming Languages (SBLP'2023)
+The paper **Analyzing the Time x Energy Relation in C++ Solutions Mined from a Programming Contest Site**, written by Sérgio Queiroz de Medeiros, Marcelo Borges Nogueira and Gustavo Quezado, and published on the 27th Brazilian Symposium on Programming Languages (SBLP'2023) discusses an experiment based on the data available in this repository.

 ## Contact